Cyprus Tax Advantages

 The Cyprus Tax Regime is set to provide a business-friendly environment

-In Cyprus, taxation of business profits is 12.5%.
+In Cyprus, the corporate tax rate on taxable business profits is 15.0%.
 Furthermore, the Cyprus Tax Regime provides for several income classes that are not taxable.

 Cyprus is probably the best place to do business in the EU, not only because business-friendly Cyprus Tax Regime.
-Currently (end of 2016) around thousand companies are registered every month in Cyprus – a clear proof of the many advantages of Cyprus’ legislation.
+Currently (March of 2026) around thousand companies are registered in Cyprus every month in Cyprus – a clear proof of the many advantages of Cyprus’ legislation.

 Cyprus Tax